umassos/decarbonization-potential/readme.md

 ***

 ### Experiment Directories

+Details about each one of experiments are described in their respective diretories:

 [sample_trace](sample_trace): sample carbon intensity trace to show variation across time and regions and the regions' respective energy mix. <br>
 [trace_analysis](trace_analysis): mean and cv, change over time, periodicity score <br>
 [spatial](spatial): grouping breakdown, global idle capacity, capacity and latency, one and infinite migration <br>
 [temporal](temporal): deferrability, interruptibility, combined deferrability and interruptibility, weighted job legths, vary slack <br>
 [temporal_spatial_combined](temporal_spatial_combined): combined savings for temporal and spatial*

-More details about the experiments are described in their respective diretories.

-Note that for any experiment/plotting script the code should be **run inside** that directory.
+Note that to reproduce any of experiment and plotting scripts, the code should be **run inside** their respective directory.
 To run any experiment, to go its directory and run
 ```python3 <file_name>```